Romish Jalilov

-Romish Jalilov (born 21 November 1995) is a Tajikistani footballer who plays for FC Istiklol and the Tajikistan national football team.
+Romish Jalilov (born 21 November 1995) is a Tajik professional footballer who plays as a midfielder for Istiklol and the Tajikistan national team.

 Career

 In March 2015 Jalilov joined Regar-TadAZ on a half-season loan deal.
 Jalilov also spent the 2016 season on loan at Regar-TadAZ, returning to Istiklol on 26 December 2016.

 During the 2020 Tajikistan Higher League season summer transfer window, Jalilov was reregistered with FC Istiklol.

+On 26 February 2024, Istiklol confirmed the departure of Jalilov at the end of his contract, alongside Shahrom Sulaymonov, and that he had signed for Khosilot Farkhor.

+On 19 February 2025, Istiklol announced the return of Jalilov and Shahrom Sulaymonov from Khosilot Farkhor.